Platypus (video game)

-Platypus is a horizontal scrolling shooter game created and designed by Anthony Flack, produced by George Bray, and programmed by Michael W. Boeh.
+Platypus is a horizontal scrolling shooter game created, designed and programmed by Anthony Flack, produced by George Bray, with additional programming by Michael W. Boeh.
 The objective is to guide an antique spacecraft by utilizing the mouse in order to avoid and attempt to shoot enemies.

 Gameplay

 The player flies an antiquated spacecraft (the last of the fictional F-27 Platypus fleet) and attempts to defend the peaceful country of Mungola from neighboring Colossatropolis, which has become so overcrowded that its inhabitants are taking over Mungola for space and resources.
 The game consists of four levels, with five areas per level and a strong boss enemy that must be defeated at the end of the fifth area.
 The player can collect power-ups that affect the type and firing rate of the ship's weapons, equip auxiliary cannons, or double the point values of all enemies and items.

 Points are scored for destroying enemies and collecting bonus coins and fruits.
 In addition, at the end of each area, the player receives bonus points depending on the percentage of primary targets and enemy craft destroyed.
 One life is lost whenever the player's ship collides with a target or is hit by enemy fire.

 At the beginning of the game, the player is given a set number of credits that can be used to continue play if all lives are lost.
 One bonus credit is awarded for completing each of the first three levels; after the fourth is completed, the player receives a large bonus depending on the number of unused credits.